Kharinaev/style_transfer_bot/README.md

 ## Description

 Current bot written in `python-telegram-bot` framework.
-It uses [PyTorch](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html) implementation of [Neural Style Tranferring Algorithm](https://arxiv.org/abs/1508.06576) developed by Leon A. Gatys, Alexander S. Ecker and Matthias Bethge.
+It uses [PyTorch](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html) implementation of [Neural Style Transferring Algorithm](https://arxiv.org/abs/1508.06576) developed by Leon A. Gatys, Alexander S. Ecker and Matthias Bethge.

 Bot can recieve two images (style and content) and perform style transferring from one to another.